bigbluebutton/bbb-install/README.md

       http://mconf.github.io/api-mate/#server=http://xxx.xxx.xxx.xxx/bigbluebutton/&sharedSecret=yyy
 ~~~

-While the core BigBlueButton server can run using just an IP address, you really want to have the server configured with a hostname and SSL certificate.
+While the core BigBlueButton server can run using just an IP address, you really want to have the server configured with a SSL certificate.

 Let's say you have configured the domain name `bbb.my-server.com` to resolve to the public IP address of your server.
 That is, the command `dig bbb.my-server.com @8.8.8.8` resolves to the IP address of your server.
 And you have a valid e-mail address, such as `info@my-server.com`, to receive updates from Let's Encrypt.
 Then, with these two pieces of information, you can use `bbb-install.sh` to configure BigBlueButton server with an SSL certificate with a single command.